evelyn-tse/MI3-Project-3/README.md

 ## Section 1: Software and Platform Section
   Google Drive was used to clean and gather a subset of the data.
 This was chosen because it has built in features allowing for collaboration, making it easy for team members to modify the dataset together.
-To analyze the images, we used OpenCV which provides many object detection models for our project [2].
+To analyze the images, we used ModelNetSSD which provides a pre-trained object detection model software.
 Windows 11 was the platform used to complete this analysis.

 ## Section 2: A Map of your documentation.